section-engineering-education/engineering-education/content/articles/how-to-debug-a-nodejs-application-running-in-a-docker-container/index.md

 Note that the debugger is now listening to port 9229.
 Next, we will configure Visual Studio Code to debug our application.

-### Steps for debugging the application using Visual Studio Code
+### Steps when debugging the application using Visual Studio Code
 Launch Visual Studio Code and open the project directory as below:

 ![project-directory](/engineering-education/how-to-debug-a-nodejs-application-running-in-a-docker-container/project-directory.PNG)